 Sri Lanka hill capital, former stronghold of the Sinhala Kings, is our most picturesque city.The focal point of the town is without doubt, the golden roofed DALADA Maliga where the sacred tooth relic of Buddha is enshrined.
-The highlight of the city’s calendar is the Esala perhera, when a replica of the casket is taken in procession for ten glittering nights in July by exotically costumed dancers, drummers and approximately 100 elephants.
+The highlight of the city’s calendar is the Esala perhera, when a replica of the casket is taken in procession for ten glittering nights in July by exotically costumed dancers.

 Sigiriya the “Lion Rock” was built by the legendry King Kashyapa during his reign 477-495 A.C After passing through the remains of the beautiful eater gardens at the foot of the rock, your ascent to the summit will reveal: The mirror Wall-processing 700 Sinhala verses written by the visitors from the 5th to the 13th century, and the exquisite rock paintings of the “Cloud Damsels”.